 This a Norwegian song about the massacre of Scots mercenaries hired by the Swedish king in a war with Norway and Denmark.
-Colonel Alexander Ramsay and his men landed at Isfjorden, on the coast of Romsdal and Møre, and were ambushed by Norwegian farmers at Kringen in the Gudbrandsdalen valley on 26 August 1612.
+Colonel Alexander Ramsay and his men sailed from Orkney and landed at Isfjorden, on the coast of Romsdal and Møre, and were ambushed by Norwegian farmers at Kringen in the Gudbrandsdalen valley on 26 August 1612.

-Many of the Scots were slaughtered, among them Captain George Sinclair of Stirkoke, who led the Caithness Company.
-Tradition has it that he was shot by Berdon Segelstad with a bullet melted from a silver button.
+Many of the Scots were slaughtered, among them Captain George Sinclair, a natural son of David Sinclair of Stirkoke, a likely descendant of the earl of Caithness.
+George led the Caithness Company and tradition has it that he was shot by Berdon Segelstad with a bullet melted from a silver button.
 The place where he fell was marked with a wooden cross, and a commemorative plaque added in 1733.
 This lasted until an Englishman shot it to pieces with his pistol.
 A stone memorial was erected at the same spot on the 300th anniversary in 1912.
-There is a street named after Sinclair in Otta.
+There is a street named after Sinclair in nearby Otta, Innlandet county.

-The ballad has been sung by several Norwegian groups: a traditional folk version by the 1970s group Folque, and a Viking metal version by Týr (2008).
+‘Zinklars Vise’ has been sung by several Norwegian groups: a traditional folk version by the 1970s group Folque, by Stormti in 1993, and a Viking metal version by Týr (2008).
 It was also sung by Gny at the Midvinterfestival, Den Grå Hal, Christiania, 2008, and by the Faroese group, Harkaliðið (2010).
 More recently by Hamradun (2019), and even dance versions, Klaksvíkar Dansifelag (2010) and below, Dansifelagið í Havn (2013).

 ‘Led er din Sang’ was composed by Kristian Blak and is sung here by the Faroese singer, Eivør Pálsdóttir, with kind permission (Yggdrasil: Tutl, HJF 88).
 You can also listen to ‘The Moorlough Shore’, sung by Sinéad O’Connor, referring to Sinclairs in County Tyrone, Ireland.